Ethnic Chinese in Brunei: Post-war economy and policies

 In 1950, the Pengiran Bendahara became Sultan Omar Ali Saifuddien III.
 In 1953, the sultan tripled corporate taxes, and with a 100-fold increase in oil revenue between 1946 and 1952, new social policies were introduced.
 The first secondary school opened in Brunei Town in 1951, followed by a second in Kuala Belait.
 The government funded half of the operating costs for Chinese schools, which began offering secondary education in 1954, and made primary Malay schools free.
 The sultan also introduced the concept of Melayu Islam Beraja (MIB), which defined Malayness through monarchy and religion, while reaffirming the significance of Islamic festivals like Hari Raya.
 The issue of citizenship was brought up during the planning of the first general elections after the 1959 Brunei Agreement with the British.
-The Brunei Nationality Act of December 1961 granted citizenship automatically to "indigenous races" (such as Dayaks), while requiring other applicants to demonstrate 20 years of residency during the previous 25 years and pass a difficult Malay language test.
+The Brunei Nationality Act of December 1961 granted citizenship automatically to "indigenous races" (such as Murut people), while requiring other applicants to demonstrate 20 years of residency during the previous 25 years and pass a difficult Malay language test.
 After the 1962 Brunei revolt, which opposed Brunei's incorporation into a Malaysian Federation, the 1964 Brunei Nationality Act made identity cards compulsory, enforcing the registration of residents and restricting immigration, and since then, three types of ID cards have been issued: yellow for citizens, red for permanent residents, and green for long-term residents.